CERN-PH-CMG/cmg-cmssw/UserArea/TopMass/README.txt

 outputdirectory and "-r" the remote output directory (see also cmsBatch.py -h for details, they are the same.
 Or do submitJobs.py -h

+#
+# SKIMMING cfg FILES
+#
+The skimming config files are in /test.
+The latest version is: skimLeptonJets.py

+It has some command line functionalities which can be changed; i.e.
+- sampleLocation: the CMG style sample location, default is '/TTJets_MassiveBinDECAY_TuneZ2star_8TeV-madgraph-tauola/Summer12_DR53X-PU_S10_START53_V7A-v1/AODSIM/V5_B/PAT_CMG_V5_10_0'

+- the sampleName: which is the variable name characteizing the sample;
+  default is ttbar

+- the maxEvents variable; default is '-1'(!)

+In order to run it do the following: cmsRun skimLeptonJets.py sampleLocation=<SAMPLELOCATION>
+sampleName=<SAMPLENAME> maxEvents=1234